FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/schema_plugins.md

         super().normalize(archive, logger)
 ```

-The class `BaseEnergy` simply defines a `PhysicalProperty` with the appropriate units for its `value`.
+The `BaseEnergy` section simply defines a `PhysicalProperty` with the appropriate units for its `value`.
 Total energy also contains a subsection `contributions` where other energies contributing to the total energy can be stored.
 These contribution are of type `EnergyContributions`.
-In short, this is a class that enables the linking of these energy contributions to specific components of the corresponding method.
+In short, this is a section that enables the linking of these energy contributions to specific components of the corresponding method.
 However, this is not important for the present example.

 !!! abstract "Assignment 4.4"
     The parsed hartreedc and xcdc energies are both classified as "double-counting energies".
-Add 3 new classes in `schema_packages/vasp_parser_schema.py`: one for each of the parsed energies and then an additional abstract class that each of these energy classes inherits from.
+Add 3 new sections in `schema_packages/vasp_parser_schema.py`: one for each of the parsed energies and then an additional abstract class that each of these energy sections inherits from.

 ??? success "Solution 4.4"